Karlos348/dBlik/README.md

 ## Vulnerabilities

-Currently, I see one vulnerability, where a thief subscribes to changes on hundreds of thousands of Storage Accounts with pre-generated addresses and, after notification, sends a payment request.
+The attacker, by subscribing to changes in the program, can easly obtain the account address with transaction data.
+They can send a payment request without knowing the code.

-The only solution that comes to mind, besides comparing the transaction amount, is attaching custom information from the store, such as the name and internal transaction ID.
+The only solution that comes to mind, besides comparing the transaction amount, is attaching additional custom information from the store, such as the name and internal transaction ID.
 However, this still requires caution from the user.

 ## Setup
 TBD